 2. The psalmist declares in Psalm 91:10-11, “No evil shall befall you, nor shall any plague come near your dwelling; for He [God] shall give His angels charge over you, to keep you in all your ways.”

-In assessing this scripture passage, Calvin again asserts that God protects each of His people not with a single guardian angel, but instead with a host of angels, provided that His people are not acting presumptuously or contrary to God’s will.
+In assessing this scripture, Calvin asserts that God protects each of His people not with a single guardian angel, but instead with a host of angels, provided that His people are not acting presumptuously or contrary to God’s will.
 Calvin says,

 As an additional illustration of his indulgent mercy and compassion for our weakness, he represents those whom he has ready for our defense as being a numerous host; he does not assign one solitary angel to each saint, but commissions the whole armies of heaven to keep watch over every individual believer.
 It is the individual believer whom the Psalmist addresses, as we read also Psalms 34:7 — that “angels encamp round about them that fear him.”
 We may learn from this that there is no truth in the idea that each saint has his own peculiar guardian angel; and it is of no little consequence to consider, that as our enemies are numerous, so also are the friends to whom our defense is intrusted.